PHILADELPHIA REFLECTIONS

 When you have a big convention center, some circus is always coming to town.
 Philadelphia has always been a convention town, has had and still has lots of convention sites, and hopes to have more of the kind of famous convention we have had in the past.

-The President of IVC, Nancy Gilboy, tells us it stands for International Vistors Council, now approaching its 50th anniversary.
+The President of IVC, Nancy Gilboy, tells us it stands for International Visitors Council, now approaching its 50th anniversary.
 As you might suppose, it is located at 1515 Arch Street, near the old visitors center.
 Philadelphia has a new visitors center on 5th Street, of course, and perhaps it takes time to move or maybe moving isn't in the cards.
-We had another Visitors center on 3rd Street that came and went, so proximity perhaps isn't as important as rental costs, or leases, or other issues.
+We had another Visitors center on 3rd Street that came and went, so proximity between Center and Council perhaps isn't as important as rental costs, or leases, or other issues.

 The Council has a modest budget, but a great idea.
 Anyone who has traveled much knows that you tend to follow the travel agent's set agenda for a town, you see a lot of churches and museums, but you can almost never get tickets for the local entertainment events, and you almost never meet any local people except taxi drivers and bellhops.
 That's even more true of young travelers, who don't have either the money or the experience to anticipate the issue, or enough local friends to guide them around the obstacles (This exhibit closed on Mondays, that event is all sold out, this event was spectacular, you should have been there yesterday, sorry we didn't know you were coming we have a wedding to go to, etc.).
 On guided tours, it is remarkable how few things seem to happen after 4 PM.

-So, fifty years ago, some imaginative Philadelphia leaders got the idea that a lot of Philadelphia residents would enjoy taking some foreign tourists under their wing, maybe have somebody to visit when they make a reciprocal visit, maybe boast about our town a little.
+So, fifty years ago, some imaginative Philadelphia leaders got the idea that a lot of Philadelphia residents would enjoy taking some foreign tourists under their wing, maybe have somebody to know when they, in turn, make a reciprocal visit, maybe boast about our town a little.
 Furthermore, by getting involved with the US State Department, young visitors can be identified as potential future leaders in their country.
 If the guess is a good one, and the experience favorable, Philadelphia might prosper from the publicity and from the later return visits, now in the triumph of success.
+That was the founding spirit of the Philadelphia International Visitors Council.

 Look at it from the visitors' viewpoint.
-New York has larger colonies of foreign nationals, but New York is a very expensive place to visit.
-Washington has dozens and dozens of embassies, but a visitor soon learns that the last thing an embassy staff wants to see, is a citizen from home.
+New York has larger colonies of foreign nationals than Philadelphia does, but New York is an expensive place to visit.
+Washington has dozens and dozens of embassies, but a visitor soon learns the last thing an embassy staff wants to see, is a citizen from home.
 So those places aren't really a typically American place to visit.
 Indiana is plenty American, but there isn't much to see there.
-So Philadelphia has a great many attractions, and all it needs is someone to show them to you.
-Cleverly organized, the IVC has undoubtedly put the Philadelphia stamp on many foreign visitors, without their exactly recognizing they are being told that This is America.
+So Philadelphia has many attractions, lots of history, it's as thoroughly American as a city can be, and all it needs is someone to open up and show it to you.
+Cleverly organized, the IVC has undoubtedly put the Philadelphia stamp on many foreign visitors, without their exactly recognizing they are being told This is America.
 If the State Department is shrewd in its assessment process, Philadelphia will in time be held in high esteem by the leaders of a lot of foreign nations.

-In that spirit, my own little daughter astonished me at a dinner party by telling the assembly the following story:" William Penn was nice to the Indians, so it was safe to land in Philadelphia.
+In the spirit of announcing that Philadelphia is where you can find America, my own little daughter astonished me at a dinner party by telling the assembly the following story:" William Penn was nice to the Indians, so it was safe to land in Philadelphia.
 Pretty soon, so many people landed here they had to move West to settle down.
-And, folks, that's why, the people to the North of us talk funny, and the people to the South of us talk funny -- but everybody else in America talks like Philadelphia!"
+And, folks, that's why the people to the North of us talk funny, and the people to the South of us talk funny -- but everybody else in America talks like Philadelphia!"